gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

 cd hello-bridge
 ```

-You will need to set up the right version of foundry `foundryup`:
+You will need to set up the right version of foundry with `foundryup`:

 <!-- ignore -->
 ```bash